marcusvieira88/nodejs-express-example-api/README.md

 # Introduction

-This is a NodeJs,ExpressJs and MongoDB backend API, it is used as example in my [blog tutorials](https://marcusvieira.tech/2018/12/25/how-to-create-a-docker-image-and-publish-to-docker-hub/).
+This is a NodeJs,ExpressJs and MongoDB backend API.

 ## Install